chubby-c-a-t/regex-training/README.md

 ## AI-Assistance Transparency

-AI tools were utilized to assist in the development of the Python logic and RegEx hint formatting.
+AI tools were utilised to assist in the development of the Python logic and RegEx hint formatting.
 All logic was reviewed, tested, and validated manually to ensure accuracy.

 ---